The Real Story of America's Servicewomen in Today's Military

 Summary of Undaunted Summary of Undaunted Reviews for Undaunted An Excerpt from Undaunted

-As she did so provocatively with military spouses in Army Wives, Tanya Biank gives us the inside story of women in today’s military—the professional and personal challenges that confront female soldiers from the combat zone to the home front...
+As she did so provocatively with military spouses in Army Wives, Tanya Biank gives us the inside story of women in today’s military—their professional and personal challenges from the combat zone to the home front...

 Brigadier General Angela Salinas, the Marine Corps’ first Hispanic female general, faces the challenge of commanding an all-male institution.
 Second Lieutenant Bergan Flanagan finds herself on the frontlines in Afghanistan, serving in the same military police company as her husband.
 As a marine drill instructor, Sergeant Amy Stokley demands the very best from the recruits at Parris Island.
 And Major Candice O’Brien deals with deployment to Afghanistan, with two young children and a strained marriage back home.